 2. Evaporation Line:

 Some pregnancy tests leave an evaporation line when the urine runs across the test strip.
 Usually when the urine passes, it changes in color, thereby helping you locate the test results.
 If the test is positive, it will change in color and have a line at the proper testing time.
 But if you observe no line and it requires you to manipulate the light to observe the line properly, it may be an evaporation line.
-It can also happen when you end up seeing the result after 10 minutes (3).
+This line may sometimes appear as a faint line on a pregnancy test.
+It can also happen when you check the result after 10 minutes (3).

 3. Improper Testing: